 Audit firms are eligible to apply to be members of this panel at any time.
-We assess applications against specific selection criteria to ensure that each firm on the panel has both the institutional capacity to support the audit process, and appropriate lead auditors with demonstrated skills and experience required to conduct reasonable assurance audits under the ESS.22 b Conducted in the first quarter of 2012.
+We assess applications against specific selection criteria to ensure that each firm on the panel has both the institutional capacity to support the audit process, and appropriate lead auditors with demonstrated skills and experience required to conduct reasonable assurance audits under the ESS.

 Panel members provide services in accordance with an Audit Services Panel Agreement.
-In addition to auditing, they may provide advice or consultancy services to Accredited Certificate Providers or to IPART under this agreement where no c Conducted during the 2011 calendar year.
+In addition to auditing, they may provide advice or consultancy services to Accredited Certificate Providers or to IPART under this agreement where no conflict of interest exists.
+Audit Services Panel members may not be accredited as an Accredited Certificate Provider because of potential conflicts of interest.

-22 A Panel Application Form is available from the Scheme website at www.ess.nsw.gov.au/ For_Auditors/Join_the_audit_panel.
+&lt;sup>22 A Panel Application Form is available from the Scheme website at www.ess.nsw.gov.au/ For\Auditors/Join\the\audit\panel.